Skip to main content

 LLMs tend to justify every action in a way humans don’t.
 Most of the time, the important information and the request can be formed into a single sentence:

-• “No problem, what’s your account number?” rather than “In order to check for outages, I’ll need to look up your account.
+• “No problem, what’s your account number?” rather than “To check for outages, I’ll need to look up your account.
 Could you tell me your account number?”

 Walkthrough conversations